gitcoinco/grants-stack-indexer/README.md

 The HTTP server runs on port 4000, check it here: http://localhost:4000/

 It shouldn't have any data because you probably haven't indexed anything yet.
-Check (the indexing section)[#Indexing] to see how to index data.
+Check [the indexing section](#Indexing) to see how to index data.

 #### Indexing